 Aside from schools, almost every company and organization trains employees or educates visitors or customers.
 Skilled corporate trainers, instructional designers, and managers can use educational technology to develop effective training materials and advance their careers in today's increasingly digital world.

-Many online graduate educational technology certificate programs are designed for teachers who wish to integrate digital media into their classroom instruction and communication with parents and colleagues.
+Many educational technology certificate programs are designed for teachers who wish to integrate digital media into their classroom instruction and communication with parents and colleagues.

 Technology specialists work in schools to support teachers and students in their use of digital media.
 They suggest new ways to integrate technology in the classroom.